-Produced on the island since before Christ, these pots infuse food with a distinct Sifnian flavour and are made at 18 potteries dotted across the island using locally extracted clay.
+Produced on the island since before Christ, these pots infuse food with a distinct Sifnian flavor and are made at 18 potteries dotted across the island using locally extracted clay.

-Other famous Sifnian food specialities include cheeses such as manouri and myzithra, and succulent sweets, including Turkish delight, oven-baked marzipan and roast caramel sesame seeds.
+Other famous Sifnian food specialties include cheeses such as manouri and myzithra, and succulent sweets, including Turkish delight, oven-baked marzipan and roast caramel sesame seeds.